ianrenton/ianrenton.com/projects/field-spotter/index.md

 layout: page
 title: Field Spotter
 slug: field-spotter
-description: A mobile Amateur Radio spotting tool for POTA and SOTA
+description: "A mobile Amateur Radio spotting tool for POTA, SOTA & WWFF"
 image: /projects/field-spotter/banner.png
 date: 2024-09-12 00:00:00
 ---

-"Field Spotter" is an easy-to-use, mobile-first Amateur Radio spotting tool for POTA and SOTA.
+"Field Spotter" is an easy-to-use, mobile-first Amateur Radio spotting tool for POTA, SOTA & WWFF.
 It provides a geographical and band position display, with filtering, to allow you to easily find park-to-park and summit-to-summit contacts.

 It is provided as a web site, and also as a Progressive Web App for installation on mobile devices.
 Its simple UI and colour scheme make it ideal for use in the field.